LukeMurphey/splunk-slideshow/src/README/README.txt

 Overview
 ================================================

-A Splunk app that will rotate between dashboards on a frequency; useful for displaying content on informational big screens.
+A Splunk app that will flip between dashboards on an interval; useful for displaying content on informational big screens.

 ================================================